Uncovering Temporal Patterns in Visualizations of High-Dimensional Data

 \section{Conclusion}

-Our reported work was motivated by the difficulty of identifying temporal patterns in the representation of multivariate data in low-dimensional, nonlinear embeddings.
-In such cases, the temporal relationships can be revealed by using arrows to indicate state transitions over time.
-These new visualization elements often clutter data displays and obscure the underlying temporal patterns.
-Existing dimensionality reduction techniques do not account for the temporal nature of the data.
-To this end, we propose two \textit{direction-aware loss} (DAL) terms, comprising of the \textit{directional coherence loss} (DCL) and the \textit{edge length loss}.
-These can be readily incorporated into existing dimensionality reduction techniques such as t-SNE or UMAP.
-Uniquely, these losses explicitly integrate temporal information into the embedding construction process and produce embeddings that more clearly highlight the temporal patterns in the underlying data.
+We have addressed the challenge of identifying temporal patterns in the representation of multivariate data in low-dimensional, nonlinear embeddings.
+Temporal relationships are often visualized using arrows to indicate state transitions over time.
+However, such visual elements can clutter data displays and obscure the underlying patterns.
+Existing dimensionality reduction techniques do not account for the temporal nature of data.
+To address this gap, we introduce two novel loss terms: the \textit{directional coherence loss} (DCL) and the \textit{edge length loss} (ELL).
+These loss terms can be seamlessly integrated with existing dimensionality reduction methods, such as t-SNE, to incorporate temporal information directly into the embedding process, resulting in clearer visualizations of temporal patterns.